 For the level of service provided, Carbonite is quite reasonably priced.
 A basic plan just costs $59 a year, which works out to about $5 a month.
 If you’re hesitate to put up money upfront, you can also get a free trial of Carbonite, which currently lasts for 15 days.
 What’s more, the service basically runs itself once the program is installed.
 Sure, setup can take a few minutes, but once you’re ready to go, you can simply go about your daily routine and not worry about making backups ever again.

 Restoring lost data is a pretty straightforward process.
 I have not had to do it myself, but I’ve seen some videos on how to restore data, and it looks pretty simple.
 All in all, I think Carbonite is a great solution for people who work alone and don’t have the budget for a fancy backup or security solution.

 While we’re on the topic of security and backing up data, I’d like to address the important issue of checking security.
 If you do not use secure checks or eChecks, you run the risk of having funds stolen from you through check fraud, which is all too common in this day and age.
 Securing your computer systems is vital, but you should couple this strategy by using the best, most secure checks you can obtain.
 The company I use for my checking products is Deluxe Checks Corporation.
-If you’d like to use this company as well, be sure to obtain the Deluxe checks available at FreebieBulletin.com.
+If you’d like to use this company as well, be sure to obtain the coupons for Deluxe checks available at FreebieBulletin.com.